-b.
-Percentage and number Members with access to two (2) Network pharmacies within 15 miles, and the average number of miles within which Members have such access;

-c.
-Percentage and number Members with access to one (1) 24 hour Network pharmacy within 75 miles, and the average number of miles within which Members have such access; and d.
+- a.
+Percentage and number Members with access to one (1) Network pharmacy within 15 miles, and the average number of miles within which Members have such access; - b.
+Percentage and number Members with access to two (2) Network pharmacies within 15 miles, and the average number of miles within which Members have such access; - c.
+Percentage and number Members with access to one (1) 24 hour Network pharmacy within 75 miles, and the average number of miles within which Members have such access; and - d.
 Percentage and number Members with access to two (2) 24 hour Network pharmacies within 75 miles, and the average number of miles within which Members have such access.

 Respondents should submit one (1) set of the above tables for each MCO Program and Service Area bid (e.g., one (1) table for the STAR Tarrant Service Area, one (1) table for the STAR Harris Service Area, etc.).
-Respondents should report the zip code, the city or town associated with the zip code, the percentage and number of eligible Members residing within the zip code, and the percentage and number of eligible Members residing within the HHSC-specified travel distance standard.
+Respondents should report the zip code, the city or town associated with the zip code, the percentage and number of eligible Members residing within a zip code who have access to Network Provider addresses within the HHSC-specified travel distance standard.
 Each table should be sorted in descending order based on zip code-eligible Member population.
 In addition, each Service Area table should report the aggregate percentage of eligible Members residing within the Service Area who have access within the HHSC-specified travel standard.